mjvd22/Wireless-Channel-Characteristics/README.md

 # Wireless-Channel-Characteristics
+- First part
-- In the first part of this project a single basestation with more than 10000 users have been implemented.
+in the first part of this project a single basestation with more than 10000 users have been implemented.
 Some specifics considered for this system.
 This system is using AWGN model.
 Characteristics that have been simulated:
   *Received Power at given distance
   *Expected SNR at given distance
   *Cosidering path-loss and shadowing effect on received power